Hedge Fund Definition

 Minimum Investing Requirements in Hedge Fund

-- Net worth of more than $1 million, owned alone or jointly with a spouse.
+- The net worth of more than $1 million, owned alone or jointly with a spouse.

 - Earned $200,000 in each of the past two years.